wewriteapps/FWRD/README.rst

 -----------

-FWRD is a microframework for Python which has been designed to "get out of the way" and only provide enough to make an app accessible from the web.
+FWRD is a microframework for Python which has been designed to "get out of the way" and simply provide enough to make an app accessible from the web.

 FWRD is still alpha software.
 Until it hits version